-A standard UK driving licence should be fine in Norway with no need for an International Driving Permit.
-Some car hire companies may insist on a photocard licence.
+A standard UK driving licence is usually fine in Norway with no need for an International Driving Permit.
+Some car hire companies may insist on a photocard licence so if you still have a paper licence then seriously consider an IDP.
 You will also need proof of insurance with your car hire documents.

 Dipped headlights should be used at all times.
 Norwegians drive on the right.
 Drink-drive alcohol limits are much lower than the UK at 0.02% against our 0.08% which effectively means no drink before driving.

 Winter tyres must be fitted during winter - approximately 1st November to 15th April but dates vary year to year.

 Many motorways and city centres are covered by an automatic toll system, click here for more information on the Norwegian tolls.

 The Norwegian car rental market has a lot of additional surcharges which can rapidly inflate the cost of car hire.